-- List any participating partners and describe how each partner will contribute to the work proposed in this application. - For each partnership, provide a letter of commitment explaining the relationship between the partner and applicant and outlining the partner's contributions to the proposed work.
+- List any participating partners and describe how each partner will contribute to the work, including their propose financial contribution, proposed in this application.
+For each partnership, provide a letter of commitment explaining the relationship between the partner and applicant and outlining the partner's contributions to the proposed work. - List any participating collaborators and describe how each collaborator will contribute to the work proposed in this application.
+For each collaboration, provide documentation from the relevant individual(s)/organization(s) describing those collaborations. - Describe your plan, if any, to expand these partnerships and/or collaborations to execute the grant.

-Do not submit general letters of support that do not specify financial contributions, as these will not increase the number of points awarded.
+Do not submit general letters of support that do not specify the individual/organization's specific contributions to the proposal, as these will not increase the number of points awarded.